shivanaguttiadi/Adi_DevOps_Answers/Security_Answers.README.md

     - Security Hub aggregates findings from various AWS services, including GuardDuty, Inspector, Macy, and third-party security tools, into a single dashboard.
     - It helps you prioritize and remediate security issues, automate compliance checks, and improve your overall security posture in the AWS cloud.

-Absolutely!
-Here are more cloud security-based questions and answers:

 19. **What are the common security challenges associated with cloud computing, and how can they be mitigated?**

     *Answer*: Common security challenges in cloud computing include data breaches, misconfigurations, insider threats, compliance issues, and account hijacking.
 These can be mitigated through robust access controls, encryption, regular security audits, employee training, and adherence to compliance standards.